ibm-cloud-docs/messages-for-rabbitmq/learn-performance.md

 Health checks consume system resources.
 For smaller, less busy deployments, the health check shouldn't take long to give you a response.
 Larger deployments, or deployments under load, can take some time to return results.
 {: #tip}

-## Notes for Compose Users
-{: #notes-compose-users}

-If you are migrating to {{site.data.keyword.messages-for-rabbitmq}} from an IBM Cloud Compose For RabbitMQ deployment, you might find the article [Getting Started with Messages for RabbitMQ](https://www.ibm.com/cloud/blog/getting-started-with-ibm-cloud-messages-for-rabbitmq) helpful.
-The configuration of alarms as well as the lack of autoscaling differs from your previous deployments, and it does have an effect on performance.
-Testing and tuning your new deployment before moving over production work loads is highly recommended.